 Medicines taken by mouth can affect the digestive system in a number of different ways.
-Both prescription and over-the-counter medicines, while usually safe and effective, may create harmful effects in some people.
+Both prescription and over-the-counter medicines are usually safe and effective.
+But they may create harmful effects in some people.
 Certain medicines taken together may interact and cause harmful side effects.
-In addition, it is important that your healthcare providers know about any allergies, sensitivities, as well as other medical conditions you have before taking a new medicine.
+Or they may affect how well the medicines work.
+In addition, it is important that your healthcare providers know about your allergies, sensitivities, and other health conditions before you start taking a new medicine.

 People with food intolerance, such as gluten intolerance, must be sure medicines do not contain fillers or additives with these substances.